angelomarcelino/data-structures/README.md

 ## Sorting Algorithms
 ### Objective
-To develop and test classes in `Java`  that build a few examples of sorting algorithms.
+To develop and test classes in `Java`  that build three examples of sorting algorithms.

 ### Folder description
-- **_/mergesort_**: Folder containing the implemented *MergeSort* class, plus tests used to prove the sorting capacity of this code.
+- **_/mergesort_**: Folder containing the implemented [MergeSort](https://pt.wikipedia.org/wiki/Merge_sort) class, plus tests used to prove the sorting capacity of this code.
 To try it, open and run the `Ex1.java` file.

-- **_/dutchflag_**: Folder containing the implemented *DutchFlag* class, plus tests used to prove the sorting capacity of this code.
+- **_/dutchflag_**: Folder containing the implemented [DutchFlag](https://en.wikipedia.org/wiki/Dutch_national_flag_problem) class, plus tests used to prove the sorting capacity of this code.
 To try it, open and run the `Ex2.java` file.

-- **_/quicksort_**: Folder containing the implemented *QuickSort* class, plus tests used to prove the sorting capacity of this code.
+- **_/quicksort_**: Folder containing the implemented [QuickSort](https://pt.wikipedia.org/wiki/Quicksort) class, plus tests used to prove the sorting capacity of this code.
 To try it, open and run the `Ex3.java` file.

 - **_praticaMOD2.pdf_**: The `.pdf` file containing full instructions *in portuguese* for the realization of this project.

-- **_praticaMOD2.zip_**: The `.rar` provided by the teacher at the beginning of the project.
+- **_praticaMOD2.rar_**: The `.rar` provided by the teacher at the beginning of the project.
 It contains the unchanged files from the project assignment.